No Way Out?

 If everything else fails or does not make sense, then it is critical that you understand your options and choose a bankruptcy model that fits your business structure.

 Chapter 7: Commonly referred to as a “basic liquidation,” this is the best option for small businesses that are in dire straights—few assets, large debts—with little or no hope for future recovery.
 For solopreneurs and sole proprietors, Chapter 7 is often the most convenient form of bankruptcy.
 It wipes out most debts, but you will likely have to close the doors of the business.

 Chapter 11: If yours is a bigger business, and you hope to rebuild it in the future, then Chapter 11 supports the continued existence of a failing business under a reorganization charter.
 The process can be very complex, and courts will often appoint monitors to scrutinize a business’s recovery efforts.

 Chapter 13: If your personal assets are tied to your business debts, then filing Chapter 13 rather than Chapter 7 can help you avoid the risk of losing your property or savings.
 Chapter 13 is a 3 to 5 year repayment plan but the good news is that you likely can keep your business going.

-If, at the end of day, bankruptcy appears to be your only option, don't lose heart.
+If, at the end of day, bankruptcy appears to be your only option, don’t lose heart.
 Many, many successful entrepreneurs have emerged from bankruptcy to build better, stronger businesses.
-Check out what our friends at LegalZoom offer in this department — they can help a lot.
+Check out what our friends at ZenBusiness have to say– they can help a lot.